Salt & Wind Travel

 This recipe is pretty straightforward to make.
 However, there are a few keys to making it a success:

-• Use chicken thighs over breasts: Look, you can make this recipe with either chicken thighs or breasts but if you like both cuts, I recommend chicken thighs because they’ll cook faster and will bring more flavor.
+• Use chicken thighs over breasts: Look, you can make this recipe with either chicken thighs or breasts, but if you like both cuts, I recommend chicken thighs because they’ll cook faster and will bring more flavor.
 If you use chicken breasts, you may need to cook the chicken longer when it’s covered with the pan.

 How To Serve This Dish

-Go stock up on all your cooking essentials, then head into the kitchen, make this, and share it with us by tagging @saltandwind and #swsociety on social!
+Go stock up on all your cooking essentials, head into the kitchen, make this, and share it with us by tagging @saltandwind and #swsociety on social!

 One-Pot Lemon-Garlic Basil Artichoke Chicken Recipe